Drinking Water Supply and Quality

 • Reliable supply of clean water for homes and businesses

-• Water is monitored for general quality and regulated/emerging contaminants
+• Water is monitored for general quality

 • Watershed protection through partnership with the state’s Department of Energy and Environmental Protection (DEEP), Aquarion, and the Nature Conservancy